-If you’ve ever visited a Scandinavian country, you’ll have to realise that their love of hot-dogs is deep and very, VERY real!
+If you’ve ever visited a Scandinavian country, you’ll have to realise that their love of hot-dogs is deep and very real.
 It’s not just any old sausage slapped in a 3-week old bun (served to you at a cinema), these hot-dogs are deliciously gourmet.

-Hot dogs can be found in many of the market stalls or even in the central district of Copenhagen itself.
+Hot dogs can be found in many of the market stalls or even in the central district of Copenhagen.

-If you’re not ‘into’ bread buns… no problem, it’ll be replaced with creamy mash or tasty, seasonal beets – all served with your very own type of sausage, cooked just how you like it.
+If you’re not ‘into’ bread buns, then that’s no problem.
+You can get these replaced with creamy mash or some seasonal beets, too.
+All served with your very own type of sausage, cooked just how you like it.

 This area of Copenhagen is fun!